Straight from the Dec

 Straight from the Dec is the third studio album by the Ghetto Mafia.
 It was released on March 11, 1997 through Fully Loaded Records and was produced by the Ghetto Mafia themselves.
-Straight from the Dec found more success then the group's previous two album, having peaked at 49 on the Top R&B/Hip-Hop Albums and 17 on the Top Heatseekers.
+Straight from the Dec found more success than the group's previous two albums, having peaked at 49 on the Top R&B/Hip-Hop Albums and 17 on the Top Heatseekers.
 The album also spawned the Ghetto Mafia's first charting single "I Can Feel It" which made it to both the R&B and rap charts.